whitebrick/whitebrick-cloud/README.md

     or [Kubernetes](https://hasura.io/docs/latest/graphql/core/deployment/deployment-guides/kubernetes.html#deploy-kubernetes) and be sure to set a `HASURA_GRAPHQL_ADMIN_SECRET`.
     Launching Hasura will create data definitions and values in the `hdb_catalog` schema of the database.
+    If Hasura does not launch check and debug your DB connection/permissions with psql.

 3.  #### Install Hasura CLI